-A candidate needs to pass either the National Certification Exam for Therapeutic Massage and Bodywork (NCETMB) or the Massage and Bodywork Licensing Examination (MBLEx).
+A candidate needs to pass the Massage and Bodywork Licensing Examination (MBLEx).

 Applying for the Massage Exam:

-The exam consists of 100 multiple-choice questions with four choices provided for each question.
+Test Content: The MBLEx exam consists of 100 multiple-choice questions with four choices provided for each question.
 Test takers have 110 minutes to complete the computer based exam.

 The exam is divided into eight content areas: